zakuro-ai/zakuro/README.md

 --------------------------------------------------------------------------------

-Zakuro is a simple but powerful tool to reduce training time by running the train/test asynchronously.
+Zakuro is a simple but powerful tool to enable federated learning  running on a community cloud based platform.
 It provides two features:
 - A model hub to enable federated learning applications.
 - An integration with PyTorch.